 The Polish American Congress was formed in 1944 in support of Poland's freedom and independence.
-It seeks involvement of Polish Americans in the civic affairs of the United States, and the sharing of knowledge of Poland's rich history and culture.
+It seeks to involve Polish Americans in the civic affairs of the United States and sharing the knowledge of Poland's rich history and culture.
 The Wisconsin Division has always been one of its most active units.